Diam's: Success (2003–2009)

 Diam's won three awards at the NRJ Music Award in 2007 (Francophone female artist of the year, Francophone album for Dans ma bulle and Francophone song for La boulette).
 Le Figaro newspaper estimated that Diam's achieved revenues of 2.66 million euros for her album.

-After a year away from the media, Diamis returns in 2009 with her fourth and final album, SOS, which ranked first in album sales in France when it was released on November 16, 2009, achieving sales of more than 300,000 copies in France.
-The first single Enfants du désert from his new album, whose clip takes a scene from the film Forrest Gump where the hero runs across the United States.
+After a year away from the media, Diamis returns in 2009 with her fourth and final album, SOS, which ranked first in album sales in France when it was released on 16 November 2009, achieving sales of more than 300,000 copies in France.
+The first single Enfants du désert from her new album, whose video takes a scene from the film Forrest Gump where the hero runs across the United States.
 The disc marks the metamorphosis of the artist.

 Retirement (2012-Now)

 In July 2012, she published her book Diam's Autobiographie.
-On September 30, 2012, she announced on the show Sept à huit on TF1 the end of her career as a rapper.
+On 30 September 2012, she announced on the show Sept à huit on TF1 the end of her career as a rapper.